MikaPetteriLundgren/Arduino-ArduinoTempLogger/README.md

 * DallasTemperature for DS18B20 temp sensor
 * Wire for I2C communication
-* OneWire for communication with DS18B20 sensos
+* OneWire for communication with DS18B20 sensor
 * VirtualWire for RF communication
 * RTClib for RTC functionality
 * Narcoleptic for sleep functionality